edreyer/modulith/docs/workflow-library-migration.md

   - a temporary legacy-to-OSS error bridge
   - sometimes a thin adapter workflow so parent/child Spring contexts keep working during the transition
 - that repeated glue is now centralized in a temporary `io.liquidsoftware.common.usecase.legacy` package and should be deleted near the end of Phase 4
+- once several workflows in the same bounded context share the same orchestration shape, it is worth extracting an internal OSS-backed base use case to keep the migrated code uniform instead of cloning one-off `useCase {}` chains

 ## Current Workflow Inventory